algorand/pyteal/docs/abi.rst

 This example registers two methods with the router, :code:`add` and :code:`addAndStore`.

-Because the :code:`add` method does not pass a value for the :code:`method_config` parameter of :any:`Router.add_method_handler`, it will only be callable with a transaction that is not an app creation and whose on completion value is :code:`OnComplete.NoOp`.
+Because the :code:`add` method does not pass a value for the :code:`method_config` parameter of :any:`Router.add_method_handler`, it will use the default value, which will make it only callable with a transaction that is not an app creation and whose on completion value is :code:`OnComplete.NoOp`.

 On the other hand, the :code:`addAndStore` method does provide a :code:`method_config` value.
 A value of :code:`MethodConfig(no_op=CallConfig.CALL, opt_in=CallConfig.CALL)` indicates that this method can only be called with a transaction that is not an app creation and whose on completion value is one of :code:`OnComplete.NoOp` or :code:`OnComplete.OptIn`.